 It wasn’t long into my photography journey with Fujifilm that I realized how badly I needed a wide-angle lens.
-Maybe you’re in the same situation, and that’s why you’re reading reviews for Fujifilm’s 16mm f1.4 WR wide-angle lens.
+Maybe you’re in the same situation, and that’s why you’re reading a Fuji 16mm f1.4 review.

-I’ve been using this lens for a few years new, and I bring it with me every single time I travel.
+Now that I’ve been using this lens for a few years, and I bring it with me every single time I travel.
 In fact, I think it’s one of the best Fujifilm lenses you can buy.

 But of course, the 16mm f1.4 is not Fuji’s only wide-angle lens.
 And you might have different needs that make another lens more appropriate for your use case.